millerhooks/GraphTerm/README.md

 ![GraphTerm Screencast](https://github.com/millerhooks/GraphTerm/raw/master/docs/images/DockerGraphTerminalScreencast.gif)

-A concept for recording videos about docker containers that seems to be turning into an IDE by Miller Hooks
+A concept for recording videos about docker containers that seems to be turning into an IDE.

 I don't really have time to maintain this, but people might like it.
 It was spawned from a set of lessons on Docker I was trying to write